Judit Varga: Early life, education, and early career

 Varga was born on 10 September 1980 in Miskolc, Hungary.
 In 2003, she graduated summa cum laude from the University of Miskolc with a judicial degree.
+Over the next five years, she worked in Budapest as a trainee associate at Freshfields Bruckhaus Deringer and at Hogan & Hartson, and as a judicial law clerk at the Metropolitan Court of Budapest.
 She passed the Hungarian bar exam in 2009.

-From 2009 to 2018, Varga worked as a policy advisor to Members of the European Parliament from Hungary, including Erik Bánki and György Hölvényi.
-Varga served as Minister of State for European Union Relations in the Prime Minister's Office from June 2018 until her appointment as Minister of Justice.
+From 2009 to 2018, Varga worked as policy advisor to Members of the European Parliament from Hungary, including János Áder, Erik Bánki, and György Hölvényi.
+Varga served as Minister of State for European Union Relations in the Prime Minister of Hungary's Office from June 2018 until her appointment as Minister of Justice of Hungary.

-Minister of Justice
+Minister of Justice of Hungary

-Prime Minister Viktor Orbán appointed Varga to the office of Minister of Justice on 12 July 2019.
-In 2021, she filed a case in the Court of Justice of the European Union challenging the legality of a mechanism that would allow the European Commission to deny member states financial aid they would otherwise be entitled to receive for rule-of-law violations.
+Prime Minister of Hungary Viktor Orbán appointed Varga to the office of Minister of Justice of Hungary on 12 July 2019.
+In 2021, she filed a case in the Court of Justice of the European Union challenging the legality of a mechanism that would allow the European Commission to deny member states financial aid, they would otherwise be entitled to receive, for rule-of-law violations.

 National Assembly

 Varga served on the Committee on European Affairs, which she chaired.

-On 2 February 2024, it became known to the public that in April 2023, Katalin Novák, the president of Hungary, had pardoned Endre Kónya, the deputy director of an orphanage in Bicske who had tried to cover up child molestation at the institution.
-Varga, who was Minister of Justice at the time, had—as constitutionally required— to also sign the document for it to become a valid pardon.
-The pardon's revelation created a scandal, and, as a result, Novák and Varga both resigned on 10 February.
+On 2 February 2024, it became known to the public that in April 2023, Katalin Novák, the president of Hungary, had pardoned Endre Kónya during a visit by Pope Francis—as Kónya was under house arrest, with nine months remaining on his sentence.
+Kónya was the former deputy director of an orphanage in Bicske who had been convicted in 2019 of and was serving a prison term for coercion for trying to cover up child molestation at the institution.
+Varga, who was Minister of Justice at the time, had—as constitutionally required—to also countersign the clemency document for it to become a valid pardon.
+The pardon's revelation created a scandal.
+As a result, Novák and Varga both resigned on 10 February.
 Varga had been considered to lead the Fidesz list in the 2024 European Parliament election.

 Personal life

-Varga was married to Péter Magyar, a former lawyer and current President of the largest opposition party in Hungary, the Tisza Party.
+Varga married Péter Magyar in 2006; he was at the time a member of Fidesz.
 They have three children.
 The couple divorced in March 2023.
 She speaks Hungarian, English, German, French, and Spanish.